Proponent-led Indigenous consultations

 Proponents seeking regulatory approval from FP for activities under the Public Lands Act may continue to use the Electronic Disposition System to seek consultation requirements.

-Proponents seeking regulatory approval from FP for activities falling under the Forests Act must apply directly to FP for consultation requirements or to obtain more information.
+Proponents seeking regulatory approval from FP for activities falling under the Forests Act or Forest and Prairie Protection Act will use the ACO Digital Service to seek consultation requirements.

 Proponents seeking regulatory approval for an agricultural disposition must apply directly to FP.